I love food, love eating and love helping others navigate the world of food.

 Luckily between my nutrition & dietetics degree and other life events, I was nudged back toward normal eating.
 Not everyone is so lucky.

-Professionally, I wear many hats.
+Professionally, I’ve worn many hats.
 I’ve been a Registered Dietitian, certified in the state of Washington, for nearly 15 years.
 As such I’ve been a hospital dietitian, dialysis dietitian, and general outpatient dietitian.
-I’ve taught cooking classes for general health, for people with diabetes, and more.
-I’m also a Certified Intuitive Eating Counselor and use Intuitive Eating principles in my work with clients, but also many other tools.
-My goal for this blog and my local and online work is to coach individuals and families toward a healthier relationship with food so they can .
+I’ve taught cooking classes for general health, for people with diabetes, and many more.
+I run a support group for parents, teach online feeding classes and blog.